Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 We've prepared an preconfigured AMI for you with the ID: `ami-18642967` in the `us-east-1` region.
 It was created as a modification of [Deep Learning AMI (Ubuntu)](https://aws.amazon.com/marketplace/pp/B077GCH38C).
+We've tested it against the p2.xlarge instance.
 If you want to do training without the headless mode, you need to enable X Server on it.
 After launching your EC2 instance using the ami and ssh into it, run the following commands to enable it:

 ```console
 //Start the X Server, press Enter to come to the command line